analysiscenter/pydens/README.md

 <img src="./imgs/sinus_eq_middle_fix.png?invert_in_darkmode" align=middle height=18.973825pt/>
 </p>

 Setting this problem requires a [slightly more complex configuring](https://github.com/analysiscenter/pydens/blob/master/tutorials/PDE_solving.ipynb).
 Note the use of `V`-token, that stands for trainable variable, in the initial condition of the problem.
+Also pay attention to `train_steps`-key of the `config`, where *two train steps* are configured: one for better solving the equation and the other for satisfying the additional constraint:

 ```python
 pde = {'n_dims': 1,